caufieldjh-in-space/mug/docs/description.md

 # Slot: description
-_A human-readable description for a thing_
+_A human-readable description for a thing.
+For a GeneratedThing, this will be one potential string representation of the object._

 URI: [schema:description](http://schema.org/description)